 Both approaches attempt to solve the problem of extensibility – “extending” the capabilities of Bitcoin beyond those which currently exist.

-This problem is difficult to solve because of Bitcoin’s unique emphasis on “consensus” – that all users agree on the state of the blockchain.
-Since all users must agree, and agreement isn’t free, there is also an implict agreement on a “minimum required effort” or “minimum tolerable workload”.
+This extensibility problem is a difficult one to solve, because of Bitcoin’s unique emphasis on “consensus” – that all users agree on the state of the blockchain.
+Since all users must agree, and agreement isn’t free, there is also an implicit agreement on a “minimum required effort” or “minimum tolerable workload”.
 Bitcoin plays by certain rules, and if those rules are to be meaningful they must be enforced as-written.

 So we have a situation where the rules (including “required effort” rules) must be enforced, but simultaneously one where users might like to experiment with new rules.
 In short, we want the benefits of a “hard fork” (and of permissionless innovation) without paying the costs (which are a loss of consensus, or non-enforcement of important rules).